 For a unified framework of PFs on oscillations following small and large disturbances, this paper proposes a new timevariant nonlinear PFs by introducing a time decaying factor and the definition of a nonlinear mode based on convolution of the spectrum and a normal distribution in the frequency domain.
 The new PF considers resonance modes, and naturally transitions to a linear PF when the system state becomes close to its equilibrium.
-Similar to the application based on nonlinear PF [6,7], this new time-variant PF as a kind of generalization of linear and nonlinear PFs can provide a reference for placement and configuration of PSS (Power System Stabilizers) for damping control under small and large disturbances.
+Similar to the application based on nonlinear PF [6,7], this time-variant PF, as a kind of generalization for the linear PF and nonlinear PF, can provide a reference for the power system stabilizer placement and design in the smallsignal stability study.
 The rest of the paper is organized as follows: Section II reviews the definitions of the linear PF, nonlinear PFs and other related PFs.
 Section III discusses the problems with existing nonlinear PFs in detail.
 Section IV introduces the proposed time-variant nonlinear PF.
 Besides, the convolution is used to include influences from resonance modes.
 The case study on Kundur's two-area system is presented in section V to show that new PFs can correctly rank generators by their participations in natural and resonance modes of nonlinear oscillation subject to a large disturbance.
 At last, the paper concludes in section VI.